kregina/dog-hero/README.md

 # Dog Hero: Search Result page MOBILE app

 This project was developed as a challenge for Dog Hero Frontend Developer opportunity.
-Note it was create for mobile view, so to have the better experience use Crhome Developer tools with mobile debugger on.
+Note it was created for mobile view, so for the better experience use Chrome Developer tools with mobile debugger on.

 ## Demos
 | | |